Case Interview Practice

 Aurora Coachlines: Turning Around Intercity Bus Revenue: case interview walkthrough

 The case "Aurora Coachlines: Turning Around Intercity Bus Revenue" focuses on a profitability turnaround in the industrial sector.
-It presents a scenario where you will analyze revenue decline and propose actionable solutions to improve financial performance.
+This case presents a scenario where candidates must analyze revenue decline and propose actionable solutions.

 What this case tests